BLOG

 Voters shouldn’t give up.

 The commissioners are neither stupid nor crooked, as far as I can tell.
-They do a fabulous job, for example, when they’re working on security for WisVote (the voter-registration system).
+For example, when they’re working on security for WisVote (the voter-registration system), they do a fabulous job.

-It’s only when the questions involve the tabulation system that they become more interested in making excuses for security flaws than in fixing them.
-They suspend their common sense only when the voting-machine vendors sweet talk them.
-But whatever the reason, siding with the voting-machine vendors against the voters is something of a habit for them.
+It’s only when the questions involve the tabulation system that they devote their energy to making excuses for security flaws rather than fixing them.
+They suspend their common sense only when the voting-machine vendors sweet-talk them.
+But whatever the reason, siding with the voting-machine vendors against the voters is something of a habit.

 As voters who want to protect our own votes and our communities’ elections, we’ve got work to do.
 We need to show up and object every time the Commission considers idiotic equipment.
 I see too much common sense on that commission to believe they will keep these particular blinders on forever.